-Aside from a musical experience, the tour is also a transformative experience, as Greg shares his advocacy of spreading heroism among the people who joins his tour.
+Aside from a musical experience, the tour is also a transformative experience as Greg shares his advocacy of spreading heroism among the people who join his tour.
 Greg shares his vision of Lakbayani, which is rooted in the words “lakbay”, meaning journey, and “bayani”, extending to the Filipino concept of “bayanihan”, which in essence means heroism.
-“My vision is to be able to impart the spirit of bayanihan through my tours, and that every person would see themselves as heroes, contributing to the betterment of society”, says Greg.
+“My vision is to be able to impart the spirit of bayanihan through my tours, and that every person would see themselves as heroes, contributing for the betterment of society”, says Greg.

 I was privileged to have experienced his “Manila Bay-ani” walking tour.
 As both a music lover and history lover, I’d say it’s definitely by far the coolest walking tour that I’ve ever been to.